glazed-elite-developers/apey-eye/readme.md

 $ npm run-script test-cov
 ```

-Creation of a REST / HATEOAS Framework Open Source to develop APIs in NodeJS

 Apey Eye is a REST framework for Node.js that pretends to offer to developers a simple and intuitive way to develop their web services, needing only to understand a small set of concepts.